ratkosrb/ClientStrings/README.md

 # ClientStrings
-patch by path diff of strings found in wow client
+patch by patch diff of strings found in wow client